verana-labs/verifiable-trust-spec/spec.md

 - [TR-6] Every DID that appears as an issuer of a credential during trust resolution MUST itself be verified as a **Verifiable Service** conforming to [VS-REQ].
 The credentials presented by that issuer's DID Document MUST themselves be verified by recursively applying [TR-1] through [TR-6].

-- [TR-7] The recursion defined in [TR-1] and [TR-6] terminates at the **Ecosystem DID**, which is the issuer of the VTJSC and the identifier of the Ecosystem itself.
-The Ecosystem DID is the trust root.
+- [TR-7] The recursion defined in [TR-1] and [TR-6] terminates at a **trust root**.
+For VPR-anchored credentials, the trust root is the **Ecosystem DID**, which is the issuer of the VTJSC and the identifier of the Ecosystem itself.
+For a vLEI Legal Entity identification ([VT-VLEI]), the trust root is the [[ref: GLEIF]] Root of Trust [[ref: AID]], an [[ref: external trust root]] configured per [WL-VLEI] (see [TR-9]).

-- [TR-8] If any verification step in [TR-1] through [TR-7] fails for any credential or DID encountered during trust resolution, the trust resolution MUST be considered failed, and the connection or credential MUST be rejected.
+- [TR-8] If any verification step in [TR-1] through [TR-7], or [TR-9], fails for any credential or DID encountered during trust resolution, the trust resolution MUST be considered failed, and the connection or credential MUST be rejected.

+- [TR-9] A vLEI Legal Entity identification presented per [VT-VLEI] MUST be verified as specified in [VT-VLEI-TR].
+For that identification, [TR-2] through [TR-6] do not apply: credential verification, issuer authorization, and revocation state are established by the ACDC chain and its [[ref: TELs]], terminating at the GLEIF Root of Trust AID.

 ### [WL] ECS Ecosystem whitelists and vpr: scheme resolution